 - 100% owned and operated block with > 252,000 hectares (> 622,000 acres), located in the Ucayali basin - 3D geologic model supports Cretaceous reservoirs with oil charge from high quality Permian source rocks - Two drillable prospects identified on 2-D seismic - Osheki-Kametza prospect - Constitución Sur prospect - Recent reinterpretation of the seismic has shown that the Osheki prospect has two main structural culminations.
 To the south Osheki and to the north Kametza with a more accessible surface location. - Due to smoother topography and dirt road access from main road to the Kametza surface location, the Osheki-Kametza prospect can now be drilled at an estimated cost of \$28 million rather than the \$40 million required to drill the Osheki surface location.
-Drilling costs for Constitución Sur are \$22 million - Exploration commitment to drill two exploration wells extended to 2024 - Petrotal will seek a farmout partner for the commitment wells or for longer term development after drilling the first well.
+Drilling costs for Constitución Sur are \$22 million (NPV neutral with tax benefits utilized by Block 95 if dry hole) - Exploration commitment to drill two exploration wells extended to 2024/2025 - Petrotal will seek a farmout partner for the commitment wells or for longer term development after drilling the first well.
 Gran Tierra Energy has a 20% back-in interest in the block